kwebio/kweb-docs/intro.rst

     * May be written in a wide variety of languages
     * Trusted execution environment

-The first runs in the web browser, the second runs on the web server.
 Coders work hard to try to make the website appear like a single piece of software to the website visitor, but this requires a lot of hidden complexity.

 Kweb allows you to write your entire app as a single piece of software.
 It does this by moving as much of the business logic to the server as possible, leaving a simple but powerful interface to the web browser.